 3 Reasons Why You Should Provide a Contract of Employment to Your Employees

-As an employer there are certain duties that you will be expected to undertake including setting up a PAYE scheme and providing your employee with a contract of employment.
-A contract of employment will form the foundation of any working relationship, so it’s important to get it right.
+As an employer, there are certain duties that you must undertake.
+Firstly, these include setting up a PAYE scheme.
+Secondly, it should also include providing your employees with a contract of employment.
+An employment contract is very important.
+Because this will form the foundation of any working relationship.
+Therefore it’s important to get it right.

 What is a contract?